milhud/era5-conus404-analysis/README.md

 Ensure the NetCDF files are in the same directory or update the file paths in the Configuration section of the script.

+Install the required dependencies:

+pip install -r requirements.txt

-Run the script using Python 3.
+### Run the script:

+python3 script.py

 Check the 'comparison_plots' directory for output.